dawud-b/FireSim/README.md

 ### Running FireSim

-If you haven't sourced the firesim enviornment yet, finish the [Initailization](#initialization) steps now, or use the [Quick Commands](#quick-commands) to source FireSim.
+If you haven't sourced the Firesim environment yet, finish the [Initialization](#initialization) steps now, or use the [Quick Commands](#quick-commands) to source FireSim.

 -----